shariq1989/cookbook/content/recipe/lc-korean-ramen.md

 For the Ramen:

-1. In the same [saucepan](https://amzn.to/3mbpQly), leave the water from poaching the eggs, and add the remaining ingredients apart from tofu, noodles, and scallions.
+1. In the same [saucepan](https://amzn.to/3mbpQly), using the water from poaching the eggs, add the remaining ingredients apart from tofu, noodles, and scallions.
 2. Over medium heat, maintain a gentle simmer for 15 minutes to maximize flavor.
 3. Add tofu and cook for another 3 minutes.
-4. While the tofu is cooking, wash and rinse the noodles.
+4. While the tofu is cooking, wash and rinse the shirataki noodles.
 5. Stir the noodles into the ramen and cook for another minute.
 6. To serve, garnish with scallion greens and top with the reserved poached eggs.
 Enjoy!